euler-xyz/evk-periphery/docs/swaps.md

 - create EVC batch with the following items:
   - `A.withdraw` the required input token amount to the swapper contract
   - `Swapper.swap` - `exact input` on the selected handler
-  - `SwapVerifier.verifySkimMin` check that the minimum required amount was bought.
+  - `SwapVerifier.verifyAmountMinAndSkim` check that the minimum required amount was bought and claim it for the user
-  - `B.skim` claim the swap results for the user.
-Pass max uint256 amount to skim all the available balance
   - `B.repayWithShares` setting the amount to max uint256.
 Debt should be removed to zero, with the remainder of the output token deposited in B vault for the borrower.